On August 23, 2008, commemorative plaques were unveiled to mark the 350th anniversary of the

 Photos: Simon Leclipteux

-in France circa 1657 and settled on Île d'Orléans in 1659, while continuing their craft as a sailor.
+left Dieppe for Quebec, in New France, about 1657 and settled at l’Île d’Orléans in 1659, while continuing their work as seamen.

-to leave an overseas trace of all generations of Labrecque in America.
+A plaque which commemorates our ancestors and which leaves an overseas trace of all generations of the Labrecques in America.